-We have not yet mentioned perhaps the dominant reason for conceiving of the Web as a public good, namely, its function as a conveyor of information.
+We have not yet mentioned perhaps the dominant reason for conceiving of the Web as a public good, namely its function as a conveyor of information.
 As a public means of access to vast amounts of information, the Web promises widespread benefits.
-In this so-called "information age," being among the information-rich is considered to be so important that some, like the philosopher Jeroen van den Hoven (1994, 1998) have argued that it makes sense to construe access to information as one of the Rawlsian "primary goods," compelling any just society to guarantee to a basic, or reasonable, degree of it to all citizens.
-Growing use of the Web as a repository for all manner of information (e.g., government documents, consumer goods, scientific and artistic works, local public announcements, etc.) lends increasing weight to this prescription.
-The Web, according to the vision, is not intended as a vehicle for further expanding the gap between haves and have-nots, but for narrowing it (see, e.g., Civille, 1996; Hoffman & Novak, 1998).
+In this so-called "information age" being among the information-rich is considered to be so important that some, like the philosopher Jeroen van den Hoven, have argued that it makes sense to construe access to information as one of the Rawlsian "primary goods," compelling any just society to guarantee to a basic, or reasonable, degree of it to all citizens.
+44 Growing use of the Web as a repository for all manner of information (e.g. government documents, consumer goods, scientific and artistic works, local public announcements, etc.) lends increasing weight to this prescription.
+The web,